Solar in Edmond, OK: 2026 Cost, Savings & Payback

 Does Edmond have net metering?

-Is solar worth it in Edmond, OK?
+Is solar worth it in Edmond, OK in 2026?